Odion100/TasksJS/README.md

 Service.ServerModule("Users", Users)
 ```
-In the code above we created an object ```Users``` and gave it the add method.
+In the code above we assigned an object to the variable ```Users``` and gave it an add method.
 The ```Service.ServerModule(name, constructor/object)``` function takes the name assigned to the object as the first argument and the object itself as the second argument.

 Alternatively, you can use a constructor function instead of an object as the second argument.
 See in the example below.
 ```javascript